aktualisiert

 2. To bring People and Nature together so both can rejuvenate

-3. Amplify the conservation actions of 771 Significant Natural Areas in Marlborough
+3. Amplify conservation actions in Marlborough

-- conservation weeding so native bush can thrive including wilding pine removal
+- conservation weeding so native bush can thrive including wilding pine removal 95% hand-pulling, 5%. cut & paste chemical

-- propagating eco-sourced plants
+- propagating eco-sourced plants using local potting mix with fertiliser

 - building construction activities - retainer walls, path steps, reflection decks/furniture, shed repairs